-Research in our lab centers around the ecology and evolution of infectious diseases in wildlife, with particular focus on introduced diseases.
+Research in our lab centers around evolutionary processes in wildlife, from adaptation to changing conditions to diversification across space and time.
+Much of our work uses wildlife diseases as models to study adaptation.
 We combine field and lab approaches with genomic and bioinformatic tools to understand evolution in complex disease systems.
-Current research in the lab occurs in two main systems: 1) avian malaria in Hawaiian honeycreepers and 2) sylvatic plague in prairie dogs.
-These systems are explored across spatial and phylogenetic scales ranging from microevolution within populations to spatially dynamic communities in metapopulations to multiple species comprising adaptive radiations.
+Current research in the lab occurs in three main systems: 1) avian malaria in Hawaiian honeycreepers, 2) sylvatic plague in prairie dogs, and 3) parasites and pathogens of capybaras.
+These systems are explored across spatial and phylogenetic scales ranging from microevolution within populations to spatially dynamic communities in metapopulations to multiple species across a phylogeny.

 May 2023: We are thrilled that our project "Predicting the evolution of disease resistance in heterogeneous landscapes" was funded by NSF!
 This project builds on a lot of ongoing work and also has some exciting new dimensions and collaborations.
 Prospective students can find out more here.

 March 2023: Very excited to see the fruit of a long labor by our colleague Kristina Paxton in our paper on the transcriptome response to experimental avian malaria infection in Hawai'i 'amakihi.
 Read the paper here!

 Fall 2022: We are happy to welcome our newest PhD student, Jordan Love, to the lab.
 Jordan comes to us by way of Louisiana Tech and Mississippi College and has received a fellowship to work on prairie dog fleas and pathogens.
 Excited to have you here, Jordan!

 March 2022: Carlos was awarded a Smithsonian Institution Graduate Fellowship to explore changes in the genomes of endangered and stable Hawaiian honeycreepers.
 Congratulations, Carlos!